EJamdar05/WeatherApp/README.md

 ## Credits

-The HTML and CSS code were provided at the hands of the UDacity team and all credit goes to them.
-The server and client side code were written by me.
+The HTML and CSS base starter code were provided at the hands of the UDacity team and all credit goes to them.
+The server, client side code as well as the extended HTML and CSS were written by me.
 WebAPI data was provided at the hands of OpenWeatherMap.